GilOliveira/schemadotorg/modules/schemadotorg_demo/README.md

 content and translations.

-This module provides a composer.libraries.json file that allows sites to download and install contributed modules which are used to set up a full demo of the Schema.org Blueprints module within a progressively decoupled Drupal instance.
+This module provides a composer.libraries.json file that allows sites to download and install contributed modules with patches which are used to set up a full demo of the Schema.org Blueprints module within a progressively decoupled Drupal instance.

 **THIS MODULE SHOULD ONLY BE INSTALLED ON A PLAIN VANILLA STANDARD